DKILF (Daikin Industries) Cyclically Adjusted Book per Share: $45.20 (As of Mar. 2026)

 Daikin Industries Business Description

 Established in Osaka, Japan, in 1924, Daikin Industries is one of the world's largest residential and commercial heating, ventilation, and air conditioning product and service companies.
-North America, Japan, China, and Europe are Daikin's four biggest markets, with North America accounting for over 30% of the company's revenue over the years.
-The air conditioning segment represents around 90% of Daikin's revenue and operating income, while chemicals and others account for the remaining 10%.
+North America, Japan, China, and Europe are Daikin's four biggest regional markets, with North America accounting for over 30% of the company's revenue over the years.
+The air conditioning segment represents about 90% of Daikin's revenue and operating income, while chemicals and others account for the remaining 10%.